eidp/actions-kubernetes/deploy-preview/EXAMPLES.md

         if: github.event.action != 'closed'
         uses: eidp/actions-kubernetes/deploy-preview@v0
         with:
-          # This references the github environment for this PR, not the target cluster environment.
+          # This references the GitHub environment for this PR, not the target cluster environment.
           environment: 'pr-${{ github.event.number || github.event.issue.number }}'
           kubernetes-context: ${{ steps.create-context.outputs.context-name }}
           tenant-name: <<YOUR_TENANT_NAME>>